finaldie/auto-news/README.md

 Go to Notion `ToRead` database page, all the data will flow into this database later on, create the database views for different sources to help us organize flows easier.
 E.g. Tweets, Articles, YouTube, RSS, etc

 Now, enjoy and have fun.

+# Kubernetes Deployment

+See the installation guide from: [Installation using Helm](https://github.com/finaldie/auto-news/wiki/Installation-using-Helm)

 # Operations
 ## [Monitoring] Control Panel